EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/src/readme.md

 $ sudo ds4drv
 ```

- To get the joystick data published over ROS we need to start the \textit{joy\_miro node}.
-First let's tell the \textit{joy\_miro} node which joystick device to use, the default is js0.
+ To publish the joystick data over ROS we need to start the 'joy_miro' node.
+First, you have to tell the 'joy_miro' node which joystick device to use, the default is js0.

 ```
 $ roscore